ozolotareva/unpast_paper/README.md

 * modules found by WGCNA [if clustering is WGCNA]

 ## About
-It is an unconstrained version of DESMOND ([repository](https://github.com/ozolotareva/DESMOND), [publication](https://academic.oup.com/bioinformatics/article/37/12/1691/6039116?login=true))
+DESMOND2 is an unconstrained version of DESMOND method ([repository](https://github.com/ozolotareva/DESMOND), [publication](https://academic.oup.com/bioinformatics/article/37/12/1691/6039116?login=true))

 Major modifications:
- * does not require the network
+ * it does not require the network of gene interactions
  * DESMOND2 clusters individual genes instead of gene pairs
- * uses Gaussian mixture models for binarization of gene expressions
+ * uses Gaussian mixture models or Jenks method for binarization of individual gene expressions
- * a gene may be assigned to multiple biclusters where it spent more than f time during the sampling phase
- * SNR threshold is authomatically determined based on bicluster size and user-defined p-value cutoff
+ * SNR threshold is authomatically determined; it depends on bicluster size in samples and user-defined p-value cutoff

 ### Poster CDCS workshop'22
 ![./poster/DESMOND2_poster_v5.png](./poster/DESMOND2_poster_v5.png)